Skip to main content

 // }).then(({ data } => { console.log(data)}))

-@cloudbase/js-sdk supports multi-platform invocation.
-For details, refer to One Code, Multi-Platform Adaptation.
-For multi-platform development requirements involving both Web and Mini Programs, use @cloudbase/js-sdk.
-When using @cloudbase/js-sdk in Mini Programs, if you need to reduce the Mini Program package size, refer to On-demand Import of Functional Modules.
+@cloudbase/js-sdk supports multi-end invocation.
+For details, refer to One Code for Multiple Platforms.
+If you have requirements for Web and miniapp multi-end development, please use the @cloudbase/js-sdk method for invocation.
+When using @cloudbase/js-sdk in miniapps, if you need to reduce the miniapp package size, you can refer to On-Demand Import of Feature Modules.